lf-edge/ekuiper/docs/en_US/guide/sinks/plugin/influx2.md

 ## Sample usage

-Below is a sample for selecting temperature greater than 50 degree, and some profiles only for your reference.
+Below is a sample for selecting temperature greater than 50 degree and write into influxDB.

-### /tmp/influxRule.txt

 ```json
 {